livyazilim/LivConnect/README.md

 ### VPN Module
 1. **Create Profile:** Click "Create Profile", select the protocol (Forti/IPsec), and enter your credentials.
 2. **Connect:** Select a profile from the sidebar and click **CONNECT**.
+3. **OTP Verification (v2.1):** If the server requests an SMS code, a dialog box will appear.
+Enter your code and press OK to finalize the tunnel.
-3. **Tray:** Close the window to minimize to the tray.
+4. **Tray:** Close the window to minimize to the tray.
 Right-click the icon to disconnect.

 ### Network Module (IP Changer)
 1. **Select Module:** Switch to "Network Manager" from the sidebar.